Finera Review

 Coverage Analysis

 Finera claims 180+ countries coverage.
 In practice, actual reach depends on which PSPs and acquirers you connect through the platform.
-If you connect Nuvei for 50+ markets, Trustly for Europe and AstroPay for Latin America, Finera routes traffic to each based on geography.
+If you connect Nuvei for 52 markets on its own count, Trustly for Europe and AstroPay for Latin America, Finera routes traffic to each based on geography.
 The routing layer adds intelligence to connections you already have.
 Finera also partners with networks like JCB and local schemes (UZCARD, HUMO, GCash, Maya) for direct coverage in LATAM, APAC and EMEA.
 Primer and Corefy offer similar coverage logic.
 IXOPAY focuses more on enterprise high-risk markets.

 Regional Breakdown